whatisnuclear/website/fast-reactor.md

 href="https://en.wikipedia.org/wiki/Sphere_packing#Circle_packing">hexagonal close-packing
 [wikipedia]</a>.
 In order to get nuclear fuel as close together as possible, to make the chain reaction easy, hexagons are the obvious choice.
-So the real question is why are thermal reactor assemblies square?
-Since they require moderation, designers don&rsquo;t want thermal fuel as close as possible to itself.
+So the real question is why are traditional reactor assemblies square?
+Since they require moderation, designers don&rsquo;t want fuel as close as possible to itself.
 The extra room is specifically to be filled with moderator, which is usually water.

 Another good reason to use hexagons is that fast reactors can become more reactive when